scp10sfu/Root-9-Group-Project/README.md

 - **Root_9 Final Timeline.pdf** is a pdf file with the timeline/schedule of our project.
 - **Root_9 Final Timeline.xlsx** is the excel format of the timeline/schedule of our project.
 - **Milestone_1_AI_Disclosure_Root_9_Taiga_Okuma_301594583.pdf** is a pdf file for AI use disclosure.

+Files associated with the server (AI parts) of the website are found in the github repository mentioned at the start of the README

 <H3> Project Structure </H3>